Skip to contents

 #>

-#> descriptions that correspond to information contained within the series file.
+#> that correspond to each of the various codes contained within each series

 #>

-#> to a specific time series.
+#> specific time series.
 Each line contains a reference to the following:

 #>